Using CCTV in the workplace is subject to data protection and human rights law, so what must employers do to avoid breaking the law?

 Employees should be given the opportunity to make their views on this known.
 After consultation, your procedures and practices should be included in a written CCTV policy document that is readily available to employees, explained to them in their induction and in ongoing training.

 Secret CCTV filming should be avoided except in exceptional circumstances, such as to help prevent physical injury or a serious crime.
 It should be authorised by senior management and limited to a specific period of time and, as far as possible, to specific people.
-The risk of intrusion on innocent employees should be balanced against the objectives of the secret recording -- particularly if it is to take place in a private area such as a staff toilet.
+The risk of intrusion on innocent employees should be balanced against the objectives of the secret recording - particularly if it is to take place in a private area such as a staff toilet.
+Cameras should only be used in locations where there would be a heightened expectation of privacy in the most exceptional of circumstances.

 Evidence of other wrongdoing obtained by covert recording is unlikely to be admissible unless it amounts to gross misconduct.